jesusfer/emtmad-bus-times-node/README.md

-# emtmad-bus-times-node
+# node-emtmad-bus-promise

-Nodejs library to access services from the public API of the Public Transport Authority of Madrid, Spain (EMT)
+Node.js module to access services from the public API of the Public Transport Authority of Madrid, Spain (EMT).

+This module is a fork of https://github.com/alvaroreig/emtmad-bus-times-node that returns Promise objects instead of doing sync calls to the EMT API.

 ## API Access